biicode/docs/rpi/raspberrypi.rst

 	$ sudo dd bs=4M if=/path/to/image of=/dev/sdc

-The "bs" argument sets the block size to 4 MB.
-Normally the "bs" argument will work with 4M, but you can change to 1M, which will take longer time to write.
-The "if" argument sets the full path to Raspbian image, and the "of" argument specifies the device name of the SD card.
-Here "/dev/sdc" is the device name you identified with Gparted earlier.
+The ``bs`` argument sets the block size to 4 MB.
+Normally the ``bs`` argument will work with 4M, but you can change to 1M, which will take longer time to write.
+The ``if`` argument sets the full path to Raspbian image, and the ``of`` argument specifies the device name of the SD card.
+Here ``/dev/sdc`` is the device name you identified with Gparted earlier.
 Note that the dd command will not give you any feedback during its operation, and it will look like freezing.
 So be patient until writing is finished.

-After the writing process is finished, eject the SD card.
-Plug in to the Raspberry Pi, and make sure that all the connections are ready (HDMI/TV out, keyboard, mouse, Ethernet cable).
-Finally, turn on the power.

 Besides using dd command, you can also try other image writer applications such as `usb-imagerwriter <https://launchpad.net/usb-imagewriter>`_ for deb based distributions, and `imagewriter <http://rpm.pbone.net/index.php3/stat/4/idpl/23633559/dir/redhat_el_6/com/imagewriter-1.10-7.1.el6.x86_64.rpm.html>`_ for rpm based distributions.
 These tools will make the image writing process more user-friendly than dd command.